M&M reports over two-fold increase in Q3 PAT at Rs 1,353 cr | Business

 - India

-The Mumbai-based company had posted a standalone PAT of Rs 531 crore in the October-December period of previous fiscal.
+The Mumbai-based company had posted a standalone PAT of Rs 531 crore in the October-December period of previous fiscal, hit by an impairment provision of Rs 1,210 crore for its bankrupt South Korean subsidiary Ssangyong Motor.

 Revenue for the third quarter rose by 8 per cent to Rs 15,239 crore, as against Rs 14,057 crore in the year-ago period, M&M said in a regulatory filing.